Location & Travel

 4. How do we secure our date with you & what do you accept for payment?

-I send you the contract to be signed.
-Once the contract is signed a 50% retainer is made.
+I will send you a contract to be signed.
+Once signed, and a 50% retainer is made - your booked!
 The remaining balance is due 30 days before the wedding.

 I accept E-Transfer (most-preferred), Cash and Certified Cheque.
-Payment installments are available!
+Payment plan are available free of charge!

 5. How far in advance do you book?